Animal shelters struggling with 'long-stay' pets

 ROCHESTER, N.Y.
-(WROC) — When the pandemic first hit almost two years ago, local animal shelters saw an influx of adoptions and fosters because everyone was home.
-However, now that we have adapted to living in the pandemic, shelters aren’t seeing the same enthusiasm they saw two years ago.
+(WROC) — When the pandemic began almost two years ago, local animal shelters saw an influx of adoptions and fosters because everyone was home.
+However, now that we have adapted to living in the pandemic, shelters aren’t seeing the same enthusiasm they once saw.

 Director of Communications for Lollypop Farm, Ashley Zeh said having a surplus of long-stay pups can create a bottleneck effect.